CookiesNCream/h5ht/README.md

 6) Upon passing the status checks, the improvement or fixture will be merged with the master branch and the issue will be closed by the author.

-7) Thanks for your invaluable contribution.
+7) Thanks for your invaluable contribution. :heart: